puyma/puyma/README.md

-_Hi, you have reached the README of [@puyma](https://github.com/puyma) at GitHub dot com.
+_Hi, ~~you have reached the README of [@puyma](https://github.com/puyma) at GitHub dot com.
 I am definitely interested in what you have to say; I’m just busy right now.
-Please leave a message, and I will get back to you ASAP._
+Please leave a message, and I will get back to you ASAP.~~ I left.
+You may find me somewhere else.
+Probably at git dot sr dot ht or at git dot disroot dot org._